CasheaHenderson/cs-assign0-github-setup-/README.md

 **Part E - Reflection**

 What went smoothly? creating my github account and profile was the smoothest part of the setup for me (lol) What was confusing?
-I was initially confused on part c authentication - One Git/GitHub concept you want to learn more about? one thing I would like to learn more are pull request
+I was initially confused on part c authentication - One Git/GitHub concept you want to learn more about? one thing I would like to learn more are pull request.